micheleg/dash-to-dock/README.md

 Floating dock is just a dash-to-dock fork, originaly made by Michele Gaio

-now you can edit the margin and border-radius from the border
+now you can edit the margin and border-radius from the dock

 ![Floating Dock](./media/github_preview.png)